apache/cassandra-java-driver/CONTRIBUTING.md

 to make sure nobody else is working on it.

-If your fix applies to multiple branches, base your work on the lowest active branch (2.1 at the time of writing, but ask for confirmation).
-We regularly merge changes downstream.
+If your fix applies to multiple branches, base your work on the lowest active branch (currently 3.0.x for bug fixes and 3.0 for new features, but ask for confirmation).
+We regularly merge changes to higher branches.

 Before you send your pull request, make sure that: